Unknowns of the new virus make global quarantines a struggle

 LATIN AMERICA

 Mexico says 10 citizens who were flown from China to France on Saturday are in good health.
-The government hasn’t restricted travel to Wuhan but advises against unessential trips.
+The government hasn’t restricted travel to Wuhan but advises against nonessential trips.

 Venezuela has started to monitor incoming passengers for symptoms at its largest airport near the capital, Caracas, and plans to expand screening to other airports.